The page has been translated by Gen AI.

 Service Overview

-Event Streams provides fully managed creation and configuration of the open source Apache Kafka for large-scale, massive message data processing.
-Samsung Cloud Platform automates the creation and configuration of Apache Kafka through a web-based Console, and users can configure the main components of Apache Kafka, such as Broker, Zookeeper, and AKHQ, in a single or cluster form.
+Event Streams provides fully managed creation and configuration of the open-source Apache Kafka for large-scale, high-volume message data processing.
+Samsung Cloud Platform automates the creation and configuration of Apache Kafka through a web-based console, allowing users to configure the main components of Apache Kafka—Broker, Zookeeper, and AKHQ—in either a single or clustered setup.

-Event Streams cluster is composed of multiple Broker nodes, and Brokers can be installed from a minimum of 1 up to a maximum of 10, typically installed with 3 or more.
-Zookeeper can be installed separately to manage the distributed Brokers, and if not installed separately, it is installed together on the Broker node.
-Additionally, a tool for managing Kafka called AKHQ (Apache Kafka HQ) is provided, allowing users to manage cluster operations through it.
+The Event Streams cluster consists of multiple Broker nodes; you can install between 1 and 10 Brokers, typically deploying three or more.
+Zookeeper can be installed separately to manage the distributed Brokers, but if not installed separately, it is installed on the Broker nodes.
+Additionally, we provide AKHQ (Apache Kafka HQ), a tool for managing Kafka, allowing users to perform cluster operation and management through it.

 Event Streams provides the following features.

-• Auto Provisioning (Auto Provisioning): You can configure and set up an Apache Kafka cluster via the UI.
+• Auto Provisioning: You can configure and set up an Apache Kafka cluster via the UI.

-• Operation Control Management: Provides a function to control the status of running servers.
-In addition to starting and stopping the cluster, restarting is possible to apply configuration values.
+• Operation Control Management: Provides functionality to control the status of running servers.
+In addition to starting and stopping the cluster, restarting is possible to apply configuration changes.

-• AKHQ Provision: AKHQ, a tool that can manage Kafka, is provided, allowing users to manage and monitor clusters through it.
+• AKHQ provision: We provide AKHQ, a tool for managing Kafka, enabling users to manage and monitor clusters.

-• Add Broker node: If expansion is required to improve the cluster’s performance and stability, you can add nodes with the same specifications as the existing Broker nodes.
+• Add Broker node: If expansion is required to improve cluster performance and stability, you can add a node with the same specifications as the existing Broker nodes.

-• Monitoring: CPU, memory, and performance monitoring information can be checked via Cloud Monitoring and Servicewatch.
+• Monitoring: CPU, memory, performance monitoring information can be accessed via Cloud Monitoring and Servicewatch.

-Event Streams provides pre-validated engine versions and various server types according to the open source support policy.
-Users can select and use them according to the scale of the service they want to configure.
+Event Streams provides pre‑validated engine versions and various server types in accordance with its open‑source support policy.
+Users can select and use them based on the scale of the service they wish to configure.

 The engine versions supported by Event Streams are as follows.